Litterbox/angular_intro_lesson/intro to angular lab.md

 3. Create an array of objects called `favoriteMovies` and use the `ng-repeat` directive to iterate over the array of `favoriteMovies`.

 5. Add a form outside the `ng-repeat` in step `3` that allows you to change the background color of the application.
-This will require you to look at the documentation for [ng-style](https://docs.angularjs.org/api/ng/directive/ngStyle)
+This will require you to look at the documentation for [ng-style](https://docs.angularjs.org/api/ng/directive/ngStyle) or review the notes.

+7. Filter your `ng-repeat` of movies and order them by name and limit the number displayed to 3

 6. Create a custom filter to reverse the letters of the title of your favorite movies

-7. Create a function called removeFavorite that removes a favorite movie from your array.
+7. Write a function called removeFavorite that removes a favorite movie from your array.

 7. Include the text "I have `{{favoriteMovies.length}}` favorite(s)" and use ng-pluralize so that the text displays favorite when there is 1 movie and favorites in all other cases